petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 For more assistance, you can [contact Azure support](/azure/azure-portal/supportability/how-to-create-azure-support-request) to resolve the stuck deletion error.

-### Distribute target is not found in the update request
+### Distribution target is not found in the update request

 #### Error